Revised safe intake for 3-MCPD in vegetable oils and food

 The chemical 3-monochloropropane diol (3-MCPD) and related substances called 3-MCPD esters are food processing contaminants found in some processed foods and vegetable oils, mainly palm oil.
 3-MCPD and its esters are formed unintentionally in these foods, in particular during oil refining processes.

 EFSA’s expert panel on contaminants first assessed the potential risks of 3-MCPD in 2016 together with another food processing contaminant called glycidyl fatty acid esters (GE).
-EFSA concluded that GE are a concern for public health because they are genotoxic and carcinogenic, i.e. they can damage DNA and cause cancer.
+EFSA concluded that GE are a concern for public health because they are genotoxic and carcinogenic, i.e. they can damage DNA A complex chain-like molecule that carries the genetic material, present in living organisms and some viruses.
+DNA (deoxyribonucleic acid) is capable of copying itself and carries the instructions for all the proteins used to create and sustain life. and cause cancer.

 The European Commission is finalising new EU legislation aimed at reducing GE levels in vegetable oils and food.